NativeScript/docs-v8/environment-setup.md

 Setting up the Android development environment can be daunting if you are new to Android development, however following the next steps carefully will get you up and running in no time.

 [Download and install Android Studio](https://developer.android.com/studio).
-In the installation wizard make sure to have the following components ticked:
+In the installation wizard make sure to have the following components selected:

 * Android SDK
 * Android SDK Platform